ibm-cloud-docs/containers/cs_istio_custom_gateway.md

 {: shortdesc}

 * The managed Istio add-on does not manage or reconcile any custom gateways that you create.
 You are responsible for creating, managing, and maintaining these resources.
-* If you use a custom `IstioOperator` resource and plan to enable version 1.8 of the add-on or update your add-on from an unsupported version to 1.8, you must first remove the `revision` field from the resource so that the custom gateways use version 1.8 of `istiod`.
+* If you use a custom `IstioOperator` (IOP) resource and plan to enable version 1.8 of the add-on or update your add-on from an unsupported version to 1.8, you must first remove the `revision` field from the resource so that the custom gateways use version 1.8 of `istiod`.
 After you update your Istio add-on, update the `tag` for any custom gateways to 1.8.
+* If you need to debug your custom ingress or egress gateway setups, check the logs for the `addon-istio-operator` (Istio version 1.10 or later) or `managed-istio-operator` (Istio version 1.19 or earlier) pod by running `kubectl logs -n ibm-operators -l name=managed-istio-operator`.
+The Istio operator validates and reconciles any custom Istio operator (IOP) changes that you make.
+Additionally, ensure that the `istio-global-proxy-accessLogFile` option in the [`managed-istio-custom` configmap](/docs/containers?topic=containers-istio#customize) is set to `"/dev/stdout"`.
+Envoy proxies print access information to their standard output, which you can view by running `kubectl logs` commands for the Envoy containers.

 <br />